Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 Making an Offer

 If you want to offer the candidate a job, that’s great!
-Now go straight to our guides, How to Conduct at Background Check followed by How to Make a Job Offer.
+Now go straight to our guides, Use Reference Calls: Find Out What Candidates Don’t Want You to Know! followed by Expert Tips on How to Make & Negotiate Job Offers and chapters 15 and 16.

 What to Do if You’re Unsure